Flinders University: Expansion and restructuring

 View of Flinders University main campus and lake from hill.

-On 1 July 2017, the university restructured from a two-tier academic system of four faculties and 14 schools, to a single-tier structure consisting of six colleges.
+On 1 July 2017, the university restructured from a two-tier academic system of four faculties and fourteen schools, to a single-tier structure consisting of six colleges.

 In 2019, the university announced an additional $100 million investment in research and a further $100 million in education over a five-year period to support it to meet its strategic goals.

 The university also in 2019 announced plans for a substantial development on a tract on land on the northern portion of the Bedford Park Campus adjacent to the Flinders hospitals precinct.
-Known as Flinders Village the decade-long development will deliver research facilities, student accommodation, commercial premises and amenities.
+Known as "Flinders Village" the decade-long development will deliver research facilities, student accommodation, commercial premises and amenities.
 The catalyst for the initiative was the extension of the Clovelly Park rail line to the Flinders precinct.
 The $141m rail line and Flinders Station project began operation in December 2020.
-Stage one of the Flinders Village development is the construction of a Health and Medical Research Building.
-Construction began in December 2021 and the building, which will be home to Flinders Health and Medical Research Institute, is scheduled for completion in 2024.
+Stage one of the Flinders Village development is the construction of a health and medical research building.
+Construction began in December 2021 and the building, which will be home to the Flinders Health and Medical Research Institute, was scheduled for completion in 2024.

-In 2021, the university announced it would be expanding its Adelaide CBD presence, establishing a vertical campus as the anchor tenant in Festival Tower, a major development scheduled for completion in 2024 adjacent to Parliament House and the Adelaide Railway Station on North Terrace.
+In 2021, the university announced that it would be expanding its Adelaide CBD presence, establishing a vertical campus as the anchor tenant in Festival Tower, a major development scheduled for completion in 2024 adjacent to Parliament House and the Adelaide Railway Station on North Terrace.

-In 2022, the newly elected state Labor government led by Peter Malinauskas proposed setting up a commission to investigate the possibility of a merger of South Australia's three public universities: the University of South Australia, the University of Adelaide, and Flinders.
-The University of Adelaide and University of South Australia indicated their intention to merge.
-Flinders University chose to remain an independent entity.
+In 2022, the newly elected state Labor government led by Peter Malinauskas proposed setting up a commission to investigate the possibility of a merger of South Australia's three public universities: the University of South Australia (UniSA), the University of Adelaide, and Flinders University.
+The University of Adelaide and UniSA decided to merge, while Flinders remained independent.
+This made it the oldest extant South Australian university, when the two other universities merged to become Adelaide University.